 - Section I – Background information on the Jamba franchise opportunity, including relevant news updates

-- 2018 average, median, highest, and lowest net sales for the 43 affiliate-owned and 537 franchised traditional Jamba Stores (separately stated) that were owned and in continuous operation for the entire Fiscal Year 2018 by either the franchisor’s affiliate or a franchisee and that had been open and in continuous operation for more than one year as of January 1, 2019
+- 2019 average, median, highest, and lowest net sales for the 527 Traditional, 104 Non-Traditional, 81 Mall (Traditional and Non-Traditional), and 46 Refranchised Jamba Stores (separately stated) that were owned and in continuous operation for the entire Fiscal Year 2019 by a franchisee and that had been open and in continuous operation for more than one year as of December 29, 2019

 Section I – Background Information

 19 Things You Need to Know About the Jamba Franchise

 1. In early November 2019, Jamba announced that it had signed a franchise agreement with multi-unit operator Kurt Wilson to expand in college markets across the southeast.
 Kurt Wilson, owner and president of NA Foodservice Inc. and a multi-unit Zaxby’s franchisee, will open five Jamba locations in Alabama and Georgia.

 2. “Since we announced our brand evolution in June, we’ve been working hard to identify the right franchisees that can help our brand expand in key markets across the country,” said Geoff Henry, president of Jamba.
 “Kurt has a long history of success with Zaxby’s and we know he’s the right partner that will help us establish a deeper presence in college towns in the southeast.
 We welcome Kurt to the Jamba family and look forward to seeing his success.”